alexmeshchenko/meme-fortune-teller/README.md

-# meme-fortune-teller
+# Meme Fortune Teller

+A fun iOS application that answers your questions using random memes from the internet!
+Ask any question, get a meme as your "fortune" - because sometimes the universe speaks in memes. 🔮✨

-The application answers questions using random memes.
-Basic version: input field, button, random meme display, buttons 👍/👎.
+**Basic version includes:** question input field, "Get Prediction" button, random meme display, and accept/reject buttons (👍/👎).

 # Meme Fortune Teller (SwiftUI)